-We believe that any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, bestiality, incest, pederasty, pedophilia, masturbation and use of pornography) is sinful and offensive to God (Matt.
+We believe that any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, bestiality, incest, pederasty, pedophilia, etc.) is sinful and offensive to God (Matt.
 15:18-20; I Cor.
 6:9-10).

 We believe that God offers redemption and restoration to all who confess and forsake their sin, seeking His mercy and forgiveness through Jesus Christ (Acts 3:19-21; Rom.
 10:9-10; I Cor.
 6:9-11).

 We believe that every person must be afforded compassion, love, kindness, respect, and dignity (Mark 12:28-31; Luke 6:31).
-Hateful and harassing behavior or attitudes directed toward any individual are to be repudiated and are not in accord with Scripture nor the doctrines of the Reformed Christian Church of Orlando.
+Hateful and harassing behavior or attitudes directed toward any individual are to be repudiated and are not in accord with Scripture nor the doctrines of the Reformed Christian Church.

-Because God has ordained marriage and defined it as the covenant relationship between a man, a woman, and Himself, Reformed Christian Church of Orlando will only recognize marriages between a biological man and a biological woman.
-Further, the pastors/ministers/clergy and staff of Reformed Christian Church of Orlando shall only participate in weddings and solemnize marriages between one man and one woman.
-Finally, the facilities and property of the Reformed Christian Church of Orlando shall only host weddings between one man and one woman.
+Because God has ordained marriage and defined it as the covenant relationship between a man, a woman, and Himself, Reformed Christian Church will only recognize marriages between a biological man and a biological woman.
+Further, the pastors/ministers/clergy and staff of Reformed Christian Church shall only participate in weddings and solemnize marriages between one man and one woman.
+Finally, the facilities and property of the Reformed Christian Church shall only host weddings between one man and one woman.

-The membership of Reformed Christian Church of Orlando shall be composed of individuals who are believers in the Lord Jesus Christ and affirm the tenets of the Church Constitution, and who offer evidence, by their confession and their conduct, that they are living in accord with their affirmations and this Constitution and Bylaws, and are actively pursuing and continuing in a vital fellowship with the Lord, Jesus Christ.
-The minister/executive committee/board of directors of Reformed Christian Church of Orlando shall have final authority in all matters of church governance, as set forth and described in the Bylaws.
+The membership of Reformed Christian Church shall be composed of individuals who are believers in the Lord Jesus Christ and affirm the tenets of the Church Constitution (BPC - Constitution), and who offer evidence, by their confession and their conduct, that they are living in accord with their affirmations and this Constitution and Bylaws, and are actively pursuing and continuing in a vital fellowship with the Lord, Jesus Christ.
+The minister/executive committee/board of directors of Reformed Christian Church shall have final authority in all matters of church governance, as set forth and described in the Bylaws.